 Cities and built-up areas are slow going

 If you choose a route that takes in a larger city or busy built-up area be mindful that getting through can slow your pace considerably.
-For example, we arrived at the train station in the center of Nantes and it took the best part of an hour before we hit the city limits and countryside.
+For example, we arrived at the train station in the centre of Nantes and it took the best part of an hour before we hit the city limits and the countryside.
 We had numerous intersections, traffic lights, and roundabouts to navigate which all slowed progress.
 Our advice is to make sure you allow extra time to get through cities and built-up areas and just expect them to be busy and slower.

 They are not all scenic with breathtaking views